+alcohol use disorder (MAUD) and tobacco use disorders within their systems of care.

-SAMHSA is asking for input from states to inform SAMHSA's activities.
+SAM HSA is asl ring for input from states to inform SAMHSA's activities.

+Plea se respo nd to the following items:

-- 1. Has the state implemented a plan to educate and raise awareness within SUD treatment programs \circ Yes \circ No regarding the use of medications for substance use disorders?
+1. Has the state implemented a plan to educate and raise awareness within SUD treatment programs regarding the use of medications for substance use disorders?
+Yes No

-- 2. Has the state implemented a plan to educate and raise awareness of the use of medications for substance C Yes No disorder, including MOUD, within special target audiences, particularly pregnant women?
+2. state implemented a plan to educate and raise awareness of the use of medications for substance er, including MOUD, within special target audiences, particularly pregnant women?
+Yes No

-- 3. Does the state purchase any of the following medication with block grant funds?
+3. Does th ne state purchase any of the following medication with block grant funds?

-- a) Methadone
+a) Methadone

-- b) Buprenophine, Buprenorphine/naloxone
+b) Buprenophine, Buprenorphine/naloxone

-- c) Disulfiram
+c) Disulfiram

-- d) Acamprosate
+d) Acamprosate

-- e) Naltrexone (oral, IM)
+e) Naltrexone (oral, IM)

-- f) Naloxone

-4. Does the state have an implemented education or quality assurance program to assure that evidencebased treatment with the use of FDA-approved medications for treatment of substance use disorders is combined with other therapies and services based on individualized assessments and needs?
+4. Does the state have an implemented education or quality assurance program to assure that evidence-based treatment with the use of FDA-approved medications for treatment of substance use disorders is combined with other therapies and services based on individualized assessments and needs?